joergsimon/SDCND-Term1-BehaviouralCloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-In the end a relatively small version of the CNN nvidia used for their BB8 car was used.
+In the end a relatively small version of the [CNN nvidia used for their BB8 car](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) was used.
 The winning model can be found in [`models/model5.py`](https://github.com/joergsimon/SDCND-Term1-BehaviouralCloning/blob/master/models/model5.py).
-It basically has a set of convolutions with strides, one hidden layer at the end with 100 neurons and a dropout of 0.5.
+It basically has a set of convolutions with strides, one hidden layer at the end with 100 neurons and a dropout of 0.5 [[1](#Srivastava2014)].
 Convolutions used RELU, the hidden layer ELU activations.
-The idea to use a smaller version comes from several sources: A medium blog post from someone else who did the project explored that you can go to a very tiny network to steer the tracks.
+The idea to use a smaller version comes from several sources: A [medium blog post](https://medium.com/@xslittlegrass/self-driving-car-in-a-simulator-with-a-tiny-neural-network-13d33b871234) from someone else who did the project explored that you can go to a very tiny network to steer the tracks.
 Additonally simpler models are faster to train and less prone to overfitting.
 The final model I used had about 88k trainable parameters.
 This is still not very small but f.e. way smaller than the original architecture who is approx. at 300k parameters, or other architectors like inception and VGG who goes into the millions.

 #### 2. Attempts to reduce overfitting in the model

 On the one side the model has a relatively small number of trainable parameters and is not that large.
-Additonally a Dropout is added one layer befor the final output with a keep probability of 0.5, see [`models/model5.py`](https://github.com/joergsimon/SDCND-Term1-BehaviouralCloning/blob/master/models/model5.py) for details.
+Additonally a Dropout [[1](#Srivastava2014)] is added one layer befor the final output with a keep probability of 0.5, see [`models/model5.py`](https://github.com/joergsimon/SDCND-Term1-BehaviouralCloning/blob/master/models/model5.py) for details.
 A lot of testing was done, especially since nothing worked because of internal error for about 3-4 weeks.

 #### 3. Model parameter tuning